Orbtofficial/docs/api/rewards/docs/IntegrationGuide.md

 ## ORBT Staking Rewards

+Note on scope: This module is ONLY for staking the ORBT governance token.
+It is separate from USM/s0x vaults and does not stake 0xAssets.
+Governance may fund StakingRewards from protocol revenues, but accrual and mechanics here are independent of USM.

 This guide explains how DeFi protocols can integrate with the ORBT Staking Rewards contract to enable staking ORBT and earning rewards.
 It documents the on-chain API, roles, flows, caveats, and best practices so your integration is safe and reliable.

 ### Overview